jollyoldsaintnixon/TaxSpendingVisualization/README.md

+TODO
+* Pick decent color scheme
+* Get Sass working
+* Get rid of html select button in favor of pure JS dropdown
+* Add different sized circles representing relative size of budget ** Normalized to larger of two budgets
+* Add different year options
+* Add hover effects to pie chart areas

 # TaxSpendingVisualization

   A breakdown of how every $100 of tax revenue is spent by federal, state, and local governments

 ## Background and Overview

-  This project will allow the user to visualize via JavaScript how their tax money is spent at the federal, state, and local levels in one app.
-Federal data is readily available at https://api.usaspending.gov/docs/endpoints.
-The accessibility  of state and local information will depend on the entity in question.
+  This project will allow the user to visualize via JavaScript compare how tax money is spent at the state level.
+This is information is pulled from US census data at https://www.census.gov/data/tables/2018/econ/stc/2018-annual.html.

 ## Funcionality and MVP

   In TaxSpendingVisualization, users will be able to:
-    - [] select level of government
+    - [] select states to compare
     - [] select tax year
     - [] breakdown primary divisions into subdivisions This app will also:
     - [] allow comparison of tax spending breakdown over different years
-    - [] allow comparison of tax spending breakdown across different states and cities

 ## Wireframes